 People evacuated and flights canceled as south China braces for Typhoon Wutip

-GUANGZHOU, June 13 (Xinhua) -- As Wutip, the first typhoon this year, approaches, south China provinces have activated emergency response measures, evacuated people to safe places, canceled flights and prepared rescue teams.
+GUANGZHOU, June 13 (Xinhua) -- As Wutip, the first typhoon of the year, approaches, southern Chinese provincial regions have activated emergency response measures, evacuated people to safe places, canceled flights and organized rescue teams.

-Guangdong Province elevated its emergency response to Level-III on Friday morning, and readied 10 rescue vessels and five helicopters with 34 tugboats on 24-hour call in key waters across the province.
-More than 49,000 fishing boats have returned to ports, of which over 10,000 crew members have gone ashore for safety.
+Guangdong Province elevated its emergency response to Level III on Friday morning, and readied 10 rescue vessels and five helicopters with 34 tugboats for 24-hour availability in key waters across the province.
+More than 49,000 fishing boats have returned to port, with over 10,000 crew members coming ashore for safety.

-According to the Guangdong provincial meteorological observatory, between Friday and Monday, the province will see the heaviest rainfall since the beginning of this flood season.
-The observatory also warned of the risk of tornadoes in some areas of Guangdong from Friday to Sunday.
+According to the Guangdong provincial meteorological observatory, the province will see its heaviest rainfall since the beginning of this flood season between Friday and Monday.
+The observatory has also warned of the risk of tornadoes in some areas of Guangdong from Friday to Sunday.

-Water conservancy authorities in Guangdong forecast that rivers will rise by two to six meters, with some exceeding warning levels.
-Local governments have deployed 12 rescue teams with 324 members, as well as sufficient disaster relief resources.
+Water conservancy authorities in Guangdong forecast that rivers will rise by 2 to 6 meters, with some exceeding warning levels.
+Local governments have deployed 12 rescue teams with a total of 324 members, as well as sufficient disaster relief resources.

-On the island province of Hainan, 16,561 people had been evacuated from construction sites, low-lying flood-prone areas, and regions at risk of flash floods as of 8 p.m.
-Thursday.
+On the island province of Hainan, 26,635 people have been evacuated from dilapidated buildings, construction sites, low-lying areas prone to flooding, and regions at risk of flash floods as of noon on Friday.

+According to the provincial emergency management headquarters at the same time on Friday, the province is maintaining its Level-III flood control and typhoon emergency response.
+Seven cities and counties, including Sanya, Danzhou, Baisha and Dongfang, have upgraded their flood control and typhoon emergency response to Level II.

-All the province's 30,721 fishing vessels had either returned to ports or taken shelter elsewhere, with over 40,000 people working on the vessels having been evacuated ashore.
+All of the province's 30,721 fishing vessels have either returned to port or taken shelter elsewhere, with over 40,000 people who had been working aboard the vessels having been evacuated ashore.

 Wutip intensified into a severe tropical storm at 8 p.m.
 Thursday.
-As of 10 a.m. on Friday, it was located near Ledong Li Autonomous County, Hainan, with winds reaching up to 101 kilometers per hour and moving northwards at a speed of 5 to 10 kilometers per hour.
+At 4 p.m.
+Friday, it was located near the coast of Dongfang City, Hainan, with winds reaching up to 108 kilometers per hour and moving northward at speeds of 10 kilometers per hour.

 In the early hours of Friday, 12 crew members were rescued from a ship off the coast in Hainan.
 The evacuees will be taken ashore when weather permits.

 All kindergartens, schools, construction sites and tourist attractions in Sanya have been closed.
-Ships are prohibited from sailing, and Sanya airport suspended all flights from 10 p.m.
+Ships are prohibited from sailing, and Sanya airport has suspended all flights since 10 p.m.
 Thursday.
 High-speed rail services across Hainan have been halted, with operations expected to resume on Saturday.

+As of noon on Friday, 17 counties and cities in Hainan have suspended classes, nine have suspended work, one has suspended business operations, two have halted transportation, six have suspended flights, and 15 have closed tourist attractions.

-The Nanhai Rescue Bureau is closely monitoring Wutip, with seven rescue vessels and four helicopters on standby to respond to emergencies.
+The Nanhai Rescue Bureau is monitoring Wutip closely, with seven rescue vessels and four helicopters on standby to respond to emergencies.

+It is expected that in the next 24 hours, most villages and townships in 10 counties and cities, including Sanya and Danzhou, will experience heavy precipitation of over 100 millimeters.
+Among them, some villages and townships in three counties and cities -- Ledong, Dongfang and Changjiang -- will experience heavy precipitation of over 250 millimeters.
+Five counties and cities have issued red alerts for heavy rains.

 Photos